Pertinent Peppermint Information

 What is Peppermint Oil Good For Anyway?

-Medically, peppermint has been shown to have antispasmodic properties, and is particularly effective in relieving pain in the GI tract.
+Medically, the hybrid mint has been shown to have antispasmodic properties, and is particularly effective in relieving pain in the GI tract.
 Renowned for its potent essential oils, it has been used to treat everything from common coughs and colds to headaches and sinusitis, and to relieve everything from muscle pain to gas.

-Peppermint can maintain and rejuvenate the body’s systems; for example, peppermint tea helps maintain normal and healthy digestion, while peppermint essential oil applied sparingly around the shoulders and neck is believed to maintain high energy levels.
+Peppermint can maintain and rejuvenate the body’s systems; for example, tea made from its leaves helps maintain normal and healthy digestion, while its essential oil applied sparingly around the shoulders and neck is believed to maintain high energy levels.
 It’s easy to see why peppermint is such an effective wonder-cure – it is a rich source of the minerals magnesium, calcium, manganese, iron, potassium, and copper and contains omega 3 and vitamins A and C. It can aid in relieving toothache, nausea and a range of symptoms caused by IBS (irritable bowel syndrome).

 A word to the wise – take caution.
 Peppermint essential oil is highly volatile; too much can cause irritation instead of the soothing comfort sought.
 While small quantities can be applied directly to the scalp, it is definitely better to mix a few drops with a carrier oil – not only will this protect you from potential irritation, most carrier oils provide intense conditioning treatment for even better hair!